0x0Glitch/CdpAgents/README.md

 The agent interface is powered by a modified version of the CDP-LangChainBot example from AgentKit.
 The implementation can be found in `skywire_not/agentkit/examples/cdp-langchainbot/chatbot.py`, which we've extended to handle cross-chain transfer requests and provide user-friendly responses about transaction status.

+### Dual Agent System

+We've developed a dual agent system to enhance cross-chain operations between different blockchain networks.
+This system consists of two specialized agents:

+- **Base Agent (`AiAgen1.py`)**: Specialized for Base blockchain operations (chain ID: 84532)
+- **Optimism Agent (`AiAgent2.py`)**: Specialized for Optimism blockchain operations (chain ID: 10)

+Each agent is individually tuned for its respective blockchain network, with dedicated wallet providers and network-specific configurations.
+The agents are coordinated by a central API service implemented in `dual_agent_api.py` that provides:

+- **Automatic Chain Routing**: Intelligently routes instructions to the appropriate agent based on content analysis
+- **Manual Chain Selection**: Allows explicit specification of which chain to use for an instruction
+- **Asynchronous Processing**: Tasks run in the background and can be monitored via API
+- **Process Management**: Automatically starts and manages the agent processes as needed

+The dual agent architecture enables more efficient cross-chain operations by:
+1. Maintaining specialized configurations for each chain
+2. Enabling parallel processing of operations on different chains
+3. Providing a unified API interface for cross-chain interactions
+4. Ensuring transaction isolation between different blockchain networks

+This system can be accessed through a RESTful API that accepts natural language instructions and automatically determines which agent should handle the request based on the content or explicit chain specification.

 ### Starting the Agent

 To start the Skywire agent and enable cross-chain functionality, follow these steps: